 Though I reveled in the city’s vibrance, I was by this time also less naïve about the existence of entrenched structures of discrimination.
 Still, where was I when my friend David was hassled by police while he ran his dog in a friend’s backyard?
 A neighbor had called – though David himself was also a neighbor.
 It didn’t matter that he was carrying identification, which showed his own home was just around the corner, or that he had his dog and leash with him.
 They questioned him for nearly an hour.
 (And where would he have been without these signalers of suburbia – his driver’s license, his “respectable” address, his yellow lab?)

-I listened to David’s story, believed him, supported him, let it anger me.
+I listened to David’s story, believed him, supported him, let it anger me (do you hear that?
+I “let it.”
+I had so much choice).
 It never occurred to me that I could have donesomething – anything – in response.
 Written a letter, made a phone call: Dear Suburban Police Department, I’m dismayed to hear of the treatment of your officers’ treatment of my friend David.
 Or when I learned that a colleague from out of town, finally decided to move away because he was so tired of getting pulled over.
 I had nothing to say about this, either.
 I convinced myself I didn’t know enough of the story.

 It wasn’t until I moved to the South that I saw the Northern smugness about race for what it was.